 Conclusion: Cash Flow Statement is Key to Understand How a Business Manages its Accounts

 The statement of cash flows can be a wonderful tool for value investors seeking to understand how a company is using its income.
 Is most of the money leaving the business, to pay off debt or is it being cycled back into the company to generate growth?

 They key point here is that the quality of cash flow is just as important as the quality.
 This is perhaps best illustrated through accounts receivables within the cash flow from operations.
 If accounts receives are going up one might chalk that up as a positive development.
 Positive cash flow is great, right?

 It depends.
-Increases that are disproportionate to the rate of growth of the company might indicate that the business is having trouble collecting money from its clients.
+Increases that are disproportionate to the rate of growth of the company might indicate that the business is having trouble collecting money from its clients (see average collection period formula).
 Not a good thing.
 If this becomes a trend then the firm may have to borrow to offset the difference.
 Taken to the extreme, eventually the business will go bust because not enough cash is coming in.

 Use the cash flow statement to go beyond the top line numbers; behind a profitable quarter could lie a cash flow disaster.

 “What are some examples of financing activities? | AccountingCoach.”
 AccountingCoach.com.
 N.p., n.d.
 Web.

 Fuhrmann, CFA Ryan C. “Cash Flow Statement: Analyzing Cash Flow From Investing Activities.”
 Investopedia.
 N.p., 25 Nov.
 2013.
 Web.